-If you are interested in fashion photography classes check our article and for the tips from profesional photographers, read on!
+If you are interested in fashion photography classes check our article and for the tips from professional photographers, read on!

 You photograph people – what is it that you find so fascinating about them?